tianyu9029/tianyu9029.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My World"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+<h1 style="display:none;">Tianyu Zhou</h1>

 ## 👨‍🎓 Introduction

 I'm Tianyu Zhou, a senior undergraduate from Shandong University(SDU).
 And I will start my Master's research at the TianJin University(TJU) in September 2025.
 My main research interest includes Computer Vision and Deep Learning.
 Besides, I enjoy reading and collecting books, I'm also a big fan of video games.

 ## 📖Education